cesar-saaavedra/ecommerce-analytics-portfolio/modelo_relacional/README.md

 ## Suggested usage

 1. Review the diagram to understand how entities are related.
-2. Run the SQL script in your preferred database system.
+2. Run the SQL script in your SQL Server management tool.
-3. Start exploring the data and writing analytical queries.
+3. Start exploring the data.